fgimian/venver/README.md

 venv deactivate        # my_env is deactivated and the project virtualenv is activated venv activate my_venv  # re-activate your non-project virtualenv to force override again

-# You may jump straight into a virtualenv root directory using inspect
+# You may jump straight into a virtualenv base or site-packages directory
+# using respective command below
+venv base my_venv
-venv inspect my_venv
+venv site my_venv

-# If a virtualenv is active, you may cd into it without specifying the name
+# If a virtualenv is active, you may use base or site without specifying
+# the virtualenv name
 cd -
-venv inspect
+venv base

 # You may also copy a virtualenv to a new name
 venv copy my_venv new_venv